-Our members of Rotrary Club of Harrogate Brigantes business networking meeting The Catalysts's have "volunteered to be arrested and locked up in our jail, to raise money for Follifoot Park Disabled Riders Group.
+Our members of Rotary Club of Harrogate Brigantes The Catalysts's have "volunteered to be arrested and locked up in our jail, to raise money for Follifoot Park Disabled Riders Group.

 Each member must post "bail" of a minimum of £150 sponsorship before they can be released!